Sainsbury Institute Privacy Statement

 Whilst every effort is made to ensure that content is free from viruses and that that this website runs without any problems or interruptions, SISJAC cannot accept any liability for damages resulting from virus infection and will not be liable for, nor take any responsibility for this website being temporarily unavailable due to technical or other reasons.

-SISJAC welcomes comments and suggestions on its website and would also welcome reports of any inaccuracies in the website – to do so, please e-mail the Digital and Research Officer.
+SISJAC welcomes comments and suggestions on its website and would also welcome reports of any inaccuracies in the website – to do so, please e-mail [email protected].

 SISJAC Copyright Statement